• Skip to primary navigation

 • Easy Zucchini Cakes

 While making this dip, I also roasted some butternut squash for lasagna.
-It dawned on me that I could also use the dip in the lasagna as a layer.
+I realized that I could also use the dip as a layer in the lasagna.
 Look for the recipe soon.
-You could use this dip with a few other things too.
+You could also use this dip with a few other things.

 Basil spinach dip served with carrots and peppers

 If you leave out the spinach in this recipe, you’ll have a different, tasty tofu dip.
-In fact, you could supplement the basil for another tasty green herb and have another healthy flavor for a dip or combine a few fresh herbs with spinach to marry robust flavors.
+You could supplement the basil with another tasty green herb to create a different, healthy dip flavor, or combine a few fresh herbs with spinach to create a robust flavor.

-To Press the tofu, use a tofu press or by wrapping in paper towels and placing it on a plate with another plate on top.
-Put something heavy on top.
-Press for around 15 minutes while you prepare the other veggies.
+To press the tofu, use a tofu press or wrap it in paper towels.
+Place it on a plate with another plate on top of it.
+Put something heavy on top of the plate.
+Press for about 15 minutes while you prepare the other veggies.

-Here is a list of fresh herbs you may like cooking with.
+Here is a list of fresh herbs and how to cook with them.

 What are your snacking downfalls?
 And, what snacks do you choose that are healthy?